 In some circumstances we will share your information with:

-who request it, in circumstances detailed in our Freedom of Information Act
+- people who request it, in circumstances detailed further Freedom of Information Act

 - any other organisation who has a legal right to it.